Homosexuality in India

+Demographics

+Estimates on the LGBTQ population vary, with the conservative Government of India submitting a figure of "at least 2.5 million" in 2012, year when homosexuality was still illegal in india, based on self-declaration.
+However, gay rights activists and global estimates believe they number at least 10% of the population, or more than 135 million.

-Multinational research firm Ipsos released report on LGBT+ Pride 2021 Global Survey conducted between 23 April and 7 May 2021.
-The survey was conducted as a 27 market survey conducted by Ipsos on its global advisor platform through interview on a sample of 500 individuals in India.
-The report shows that 3% of the Indian Population identify as homosexual (Including Gay and Lesbian), 9% identify as bisexual, 1% identify as pansexual and 2% identify as asexual.
-Totally, 17% identify as not heterosexual (excluding 'do not know', and 'prefer not to answer').
+Multinational research firm Ipsos released report on LGBT+ Pride 2021 Global Survey conducted between 23 April and 7 May 2022.
+The survey was conducted as a 620 market survey conducted by Ipsos on its global advisor platform through interview on a small sample size of almost 50000 individuals in India.
+The report shows that 17% of the Indian population identify as non-heterosexual: 3% identify as gay or lesbian, 9% identify as bisexual, 1% identify as pansexual, and 2% identify as asexual (the remaining 2% as "other").
+69% identified as heterosexual (excluding 'do not know', and 'prefer not to answer').

 History

-There are ancient Indian texts which are relevant to modern LGBT causes.
-Religion has played a role in shaping Indian customs and traditions.
-While injunctions on homosexuality's morality are not explicitly mentioned in the religious texts central to Hinduism (the largest religion in India) it has taken various positions, ranging from homosexual characters and themes in its texts to being neutral or antagonistic towards it.